renovatebot/renovate/docs/usage/configuration-options.md

 Finally, there are cases where Renovate's default `fileMatch` is good, but you may be using file patterns that a bot couldn't possibly guess about.
 For example, Renovate's default `fileMatch` for `Dockerfile` is `['(^|/|\\.)([Dd]ocker|[Cc]ontainer)file$', '(^|/)([Dd]ocker|[Cc]ontainer)file[^/]*$']`.
 This will catch files like `backend/Dockerfile`, `prefix.Dockerfile` or `Dockerfile-suffix`, but it will miss files like `ACTUALLY_A_DOCKERFILE.template`.
-Because `fileMatch` is mergeable, you don't need to duplicate the defaults and could just add the missing file like this:
+Because `fileMatch` is mergeable, you don't need to duplicate the defaults and could add the missing file like this:

 ```json
 {